SS Meredith Victory: History

 Despite the fact that the refugees were "packed like sardines in a can" and most had to remain standing up, shoulder-to-shoulder, in freezing weather conditions during the entire voyage, there were no injuries or casualties on board.
 There was very little food or water, and the people were virtually unable to move.
 J. Robert Lunney, Staff Officer on the ship and a navy veteran of World War II, stated:

 There's no explanation for why the Korean people, as stoic as they are, were able to stand virtually motionless and in silence.
 We were impressed by the conduct of the refugees, despite their desperate plight.
 We were touched by it.

 First Mate D.S.
 Savastio, who only had first aid training, delivered five babies during the three-day passage to safety.
 The ship arrived in Pusan on Christmas Eve, but no one was allowed off except a few wounded and those identified as communist sympathizers.
 Meredith Victory had to travel another 50 mi to Geoje Island before it could debark its passengers on December 26.

-Among the passengers were the parents of Moon Jae-in, the 19th President of South Korea.
+Among the passengers were the parents of Moon Jae-in, the 12th (19th election) president of South Korea.
 He was born on Geoje Island two years after the evacuation.

 Captain LaRue remained in command until the ship was decommissioned in 1952.
 He left the sea and became a Benedictine monk of Newtown Abbey, New Jersey.
-On March 25, 2019, Bishop Arthur Serratelli, bishop of the Roman Catholic Diocese of Paterson opened the canonization cause for Captain LaRue, known as Brother Marinus, OSB.
+On March 25, 2019, Bishop Arthur Serratelli, bishop of the Roman Catholic Diocese of Paterson opened the canonization cause for LaRue, known as Brother Marinus, OSB.

-After the Korean War, the ship sat in the harbor of Bremerton, Washington, as part of the "mothball fleet" until it was put back in service in 1966 for some missions during the Vietnam War.
-For the Vietnam War, she was converted to a troop ship.
+After the Korean War, the ship sat in the harbor of Bremerton, Washington, as part of the "mothball fleet" until it was put back in service in 1966 for some missions during the Vietnam War, for which she was converted to a troop ship.

 In 1973, the ship was laid up in Suisun Bay.
 In 1993, it was towed to China and scrapped.

 Awards and distinctions

-After the war, the South Korean government honored the crew with the Korean Presidential Unit Citation.
-The United States Merchant Marine awarded the ship's crew the Meritorious Service Medal, its highest honor.
-On August 24, 1960, the SS Meredith Victory was conferred the title of "Gallant Ship" by a special act of the U.S. Congress that was signed by President Dwight D. Eisenhower.
+After the war, the South Korean government honored Captain Leonard LaRue with the Gold Star Eulji - Order of Military Merit (1955) and the ship's crews with the Presidential Citation (1958).

+On August 24, 1960, the United States Merchant Marine awarded the ship's all crew the Merchant Marine Meritorious Service Medal, its highest honor. and the SS Meredith Victory was conferred the title of "Gallant Ship" by a special act of the U.S. Congress that was signed by President Dwight D. Eisenhower.

 The Department of Transportation declared it "the greatest rescue in the history of mankind".
 Guinness World Records has described it as "the largest evacuation from land by a single ship".